Manikkadavu: Early history

 Manikkadavu and the adjacent villages, before the independence of India, were private forest owned by a landlord family of Nayanar caste called "Karaykkattu Idam".
-They were the subjects of Chiraykal Rajas who retained power as the loyalists of British Raj.
+They were the subjects of Chiraykal Rajas who retained power as the loyalists of the British Raj.
 As per the local version of feudalism, the ‘janmi’ (landlord) family was not only owned the land but ruled over its tenants.
 The tenements of this forest land were the Karimpalas, the first ever inhabitants of Manikkadavu.
 Though some very old Karimpala elders say that there lived in ancient Manikkadavu a tribe called ‘Vedikalamar’, there is no proof of it.